tucher/JsonFusion/README.md

 but we don't need them."
 By annotating coordinate fields with `skip_json<>`, JsonFusion skips float parsing entirely while still validating JSON structure.

-RapidJSON's-like APIs have no way to express that intent without custom low-level parsing code; JsonFusion does it with a single annotation.
+RapidJSON-like APIs have no way to express that intent without custom low-level parsing code; JsonFusion does it with a single annotation.
 The same declarative type system that eliminates boilerplate also exposes high-level control over low-level optimizations.